What are Premium Bonds?

 Premium Bonds vs Savings accounts

-The notional 'interest rate' on Premium Bonds is currently set at 1.4% but Premium Bonds do not pay interest, instead you only make money if you win a prize in the monthly draw.
-There are a range of regular savings accounts that boast a better interest rate, but remember that the rate may only be for a limited period and there may be restrictions on how much you can save.
+The notional 'interest rate' on Premium Bonds is currently set at 2.2% but Premium Bonds do not pay interest, instead you only make money if you win a prize in the monthly draw.
+There are a range of regular savings accounts and fixed rate saving bonds that boast a better interest rate (as much as 5% interest a year) that is guaranteed.
+But remember that the rate may only be for a limited period of time or there may be restrictions on how much you can save and how frequently you can access your money.

 In April 2016, the 'personal savings allowance' was introduced so savers could earn up to £1,000 per year tax-free for basic rate taxpayers or £500 if you're a higher-rate taxpayer.
 This means that a savings account is now an option to grow your savings tax-free.

-To find out more about the best rate savings accounts and cash ISAs read our article - Regular Savings Accounts
+To find out more about the best savings accounts and cash ISAs paying the most interest read our article - Best savings accounts in the UK.

 Premium Bonds v Investing

-You can invest up to £20,000 a year (2020/21) in a stocks and shares ISA with any growth and dividends earned totally tax-free.
+You can invest up to £20,000 a year (2022/23) in a Stocks and Shares ISA with any growth and dividends earned totally tax-free.

 For more information read our article - Best and cheapest investment ISAs for beginners